IamAyaanSk/servly/README.md

 ## Features

-- Data is fetched parallely for the next page.
+- Optimized data fetching for next page.
 - Implemnted virtualization to render 50,0000 rows of data.
 - Levaraged shadcn to create awesome ui.
 - Implemented rate limit on the api.